Priiyanshu-45/snake-game-practice/readme.md

 ## ▶️ How to Run Locally

 1. Clone or download this repository.
 2. Open `index.html` in your browser.
 3. Start playing! 🎮

 ---

 ## 🎯 Controls

+### Desktop
 - **W / ArrowUp** → Move Up
 - **S / ArrowDown** → Move Down
 - **A / ArrowLeft** → Move Left
 - **D / ArrowRight** → Move Right

-- Or use the on-screen buttons.
+### Mobile
+- Swipe **up, down, left, right** on the board.

 ---

 ## 📚 What I Learned

-- Using `requestAnimationFrame` for game loops
+- Using `requestAnimationFrame` for a game loop
 - Managing game state (snake, food, direction, score)
-- Collision detection logic
+- Implementing collision detection
-- DOM updates for rendering the board
+- Rendering with CSS Grid + DOM updates
-- Handling keyboard & pointer events
+- Handling keyboard, pointer & touch events
-- Using `localStorage` for persistence
+- Using `localStorage` for data persistence
+- Structuring a small project cleanly

 ---

 ## 🚧 Status

-The game is functional and playable.
+The game is fully playable and stable.
-I may improve UI or add small features as I keep learning.
+I may continue improving UI, controls, and add small features as I keep learning.

 ---

 ## 🙌 Purpose

-This project is part of my learning journey to strengthen my JavaScript fundamentals by building something practical and interactive.
+This project is part of my learning journey to strengthen my **JavaScript fundamentals** by building something practical instead of just solving isolated problems.

 ---